jodokus31/factorio/README.md

 Simple Time display similar to playtime mod by thuejk.
 (Credits to thuejk for looking up code)

 ## The Spice Rack - Turret Inspector
-The ammo levels of gun turrets are getting inspected:
+The ammo levels of gun turrets are getting inspected:\
-If ammo is equal or below a player defined mark (default: 8) a grey warning is shown on map.
+If ammo is low a grey warning is shown on map.\
+If ammo is almost empty a yellow warning is shown on map.\
-If ammo gets empty a red warning is shown on map
+If ammo is empty a red warning is shown on map.

+Newly placed turrets are considered after at least 20 seconds after placing to give a chance to fill the turret before the warnings gets shown.

 ### Commands
 There are some command line commands:\
-/spice_rack_active_turrets - displays a technical overview over turrets\
+/spice_rack_active_turrets - displays a technical overview over turret data\
 /spice_rack_rebuild_turrets - rebuild turrets lists\

 ### Options
 Show turrets warnings - If disabled, no warnings are shown at all for current player\
-Low ammo indicator - If ammo is lower or equal this value, the turret is marked grey
+Low ammo indicator - If ammo is below this, the turret is marked grey\
+Almost empty indicator - If ammo is below this, the turret is marked yellow

 ### Technical background
 The mods keeps track over all placed turrets and investigates the inventory. \
 \
 To ensure performance, the turrets are handled not all at once, but they are distributed over a timespan of ~10 sec.
-When a turret is added, it's assign to an alternating slot.
+When a turret is added, it is assigned to an alternating slot.
 One slot is handled each interval of 26 ticks.
-The amount of slots is a prime value: 23.
-26*23 ticks ->  598 ticks ~ 2 min.
+The amount of slots is the prime value: 23.
+26*23 ticks ->  598 ticks ~10 sec.

 ## The Spice Rack - Core
 Core functions for Spice Rack